1/18/2019

 Mike Carrier

 Good morning.
-So first question, just on expenses, I guess I want to kind of step away from the expense program, the 350, but just thinking about sort of the core business, what has been done to make the cost structure maybe more variable, just given some of the uncertainties that you have on the revenue side, some of the pricing trends that you're seeing.
-And basically the revenue is going to be hard to predict.
-I'm just trying to gauge when we think about some of the lines like comp, transaction, other, how much of that is variable that can kind of have a flow with the revenue backdrop versus what's fixed or more structural.
+First question, just on expenses, I guess I want to kind of step away from the expense program, the 350, but just thinking about sort of the core business, what has been done to make the cost structure maybe more variable, just given some of the uncertainties that you have on the revenue side, some of the pricing trends that you're seeing?
+And basically, the revenue is going to be tough to predict.
+I'm just trying to gauge, you know, when we think about some of the lines like, you know, comp, transaction, other, like how much of that is variable, you know, that can, you know, kind of ebb and flow with, you know, the revenue backdrop, you know, versus what's fixed, you know, or more structural.

 speaker

-Mike it's Eric.
-Let me start on that one because the nature of our business has actually become, in terms of expenses, more fixed than variable.
+Mike, it's Eric.
+Let me start on that one because the The nature of our business has actually become, in terms of expenses, more fixed than variable.
 And partly that is as we automate, as we put more capital work and labor, and we need to make that shift be even more dramatic, to be honest.
-And I think as Ron describes, we feel good about some of the investments we've made and some of the automation, but I don't think we've sufficiently adjusted the stack of labor that we have against it.
+And I think, as Ron describes, we feel good about some of the investments we've made and some of the automation, but I don't think we've sufficiently adjusted the stack of labor that we have against it.
 But our business is actually becoming more fixed than variable over time.
 And I think that means two things.
-I think that means from an expense program and programmatic standpoint, we need to find ways to take out step level, kind of step function expenses out of our expense base.
+I think that means from an expense program and programmatic standpoint, we need to find ways to take out step level, you know, kind of step function expenses off of the, out of our expense base.
 So as we automate, we need to take labor out.
-As we work with vendors, we need to find ways to adjust downwards as we get larger and they get larger and we force the scale benefits to accrue to both parties.
+As we work with vendors, we need to find ways to to adjust downwards as we get larger and they get larger and we force the scale benefits to accrue to both parties.
 So that's part of what we just need to do because of the nature of how this business has evolved relative to where it was as a highly manual, highly variable business 10, 20, 30 years ago.
-I think the second perspective that we've developed as a senior team here is because it's more fixed than variable, we actually need to find ways that in good times, we create more margin expansion and more leverage.
-Because in truth, while we have an ability to take some step wise and step function reductions in the expenses in difficult times, it's hard to adjust the level that we would like given that revenues could move as much as they are moving up or down.
-And so I think our historic belief that we should run with operating leverage of maybe a point in good times, I think that's not really something that makes sense as we step back and think about how this business has been operated.
+I think the second perspective that we've developed as a senior team here is Because it's more fixed and variable, we actually need to find ways that in good times, we create more margin expansion and more leverage.
+Because in truth, while we have an ability to take some stepwise and step function reductions in the expenses in difficult times, it's hard to adjust the level that we would like given that revenues could move as much as they are moving up or down.
+I think our historic belief that we should run with operating leverage of maybe a point in good times, I think that's not really something that makes sense as we step back and think about how this business has been operated.
 It may have made sense in the past, but that's something that we need to change.
-And so we first need to work through this particular market environment, but that gives you at least some context as to how we're thinking about this going forward as well.
+You know, we first need to work through this particular market environment, but that gives you at least some context as to how we're thinking about this going forward as well.

 speaker

 Mike, I want to add to Eric's last point there because I think part of the challenge that we're facing now is that in the past, the costs have been too variable as the business has grown.
-And it's not that there were people who were being spendthrift.
+And it's not that there were people were being spendthrift.
 We had these distributed operations and we just weren't achieving scale benefits as rapidly as we could have been.
-With the work that's been done over the last year, not just beacon but this consolidation of our operations into this global delivery group and the creation and running of these hubs, that is the goal, is to achieve much better scale benefits.
-And as a consequence, we should be able to deliver what Eric's talking about in terms of in good times actually more operating leverage than we have in the past.
+With the work that's been done over the last year, not just Beacon but this consolidation of our operations into this global delivery group and the creation and running of these hubs, That is the goal, is to achieve much better scale benefits, and as a consequence, we should be able to deliver what Eric's talking about in terms of, in good times, actually more operating leverage than we have in the past.

 speaker